 Many low to moderate income families are turning to pawn shops for short term loans.
-The locations, most of which are state regulated, will either allow the person to sell the item on an outright basis to raise the money or the customer can apply for a collateral based loan.
-Both of the options provide households the ability to raise cash in a short amount of time.
+The locations, most of which are state regulated, will either allow the person to sell the item on an outright basis to raise the money or the customer can apply for a collateral based loan based on their possessions.
+Both of the options available from pawnbrokers provide households the ability to raise emergency cash in a short amount of time.

 As noted, it is always strongly recommended that families seek all other forms of financing before contacting a pawn shop.
 While they can be one more way to raise some much needed cash, the costs involved to do this can be fairly high and come with risks.
+It addition, the borrower needs to give up the rights to some of their valuable possessions, whether it is a piece of jewelry, gold coin, or something else.
 After all, these pawnbrokers are for profit-businesses and they to want to make money while mitigating their risk.

 The first way to get money from a pawnshop is to sell them the product in question.
+Many stores exchange gold, jewelry, electronics, watches, furniture, and other items for money.
 This involves going to a center and receiving a quote for what is being sold.
 The trade-in value will more than likely be a small fraction of what the item is worth or what the customer paid for it.
 But this is the least risky option to the consumer as there will not be a loan or repayment involved.
 Instead they just lose possession of the goods as they are sold.

 Residents of some states, such as those that have a 4% monthly rate, can use a pawn shop to raise much needed money, and the rate can even be considered to be somewhat affordable.
 It compares favorable to some of the most expensive credit cards out there on the market There will also be various state regulations that can protect the borrower, as pawn shops do have rules and laws they need to follow.